 Restoration work has begun, bike has been fully stripped and the frame sent for straightening and returned, Everything is trued and straight.
 All metal parts are now powder coated and the bike is ready for reassembly.
-As the forks where leaking fluid past the seals I drop the forks in to get the hardchrome rebuilt at RAD Hardchroming.
-Will start engine strip and clean when I have rolling frame done.
+As the forks where leaking fluid past the seals, I decided to get the forks hardchromed and rebuilt at RAD Hardchroming.
+I will start the engine strip down and clean when I have rolling frame done.

 Frame re-assembly in progress, fabricating custom fasteners (cut to correct length) and assembling as many parts as I can to achieve rolling chassis.
 Some parts will be renewed in time.
 Need new front tyre.
 Wheel rims painted gold earlier in the year and new bearings fitted at the same time so they can just bolt on for the time being.
 Swingarm bearings and rear end assembled, ready for rear wheel.